 We recommend that you register as early as possible for your test once registration opens as this increases the chances that you will be able to sit the test at your preferred test centre.

-Once available, you will need to set up an online account with Pearson VUE and register yourself for your test by the relevant deadline.
+Once available, you will need to set up an online account and register yourself for your test by the relevant deadline.

 There will be an entry fee to pay when you register.
 The fee is based on the location of the test centre where you sit your test, not on your place of residence or nationality.
 If you will be in the UK when you apply, please instead read the the UK application support section, which is for all students who will be in the UK at the time of application, regardless of nationality or fee status.

-The following prices are from the Pearson VUE / Cambridge admissions website at 19/01/2024 but please double-check before you apply:
+The following prices are from the Cambridge admissions website / exam board websites at 08/05/2025 but please double-check before you apply:

 You should read the relevant test websites thoroughly - there is both a summary page for each test on the Cambridge Admissions website and the exam board website to read.
 You'll find both links in the registration and test dates section above and we encourage you to read every page of the websites about the test you are taking to ensure that you are fully informed.